ks982579/iu-autonomous-fact-checker/README.md

 5. Select the "chrome_ext" folder.

 If all goes well, you should see the chrome extension icon in the toolbar.

+> Additional details can be found in the extension's [README.md](./extensions/my-chrome-ext/README.md).

 ## Diagrams